Restaurant Performance Index declined 1.0% in December

-The National Restaurant Association’s Restaurant Performance Index (RPI) registered a healthy increase in August, but still remained below 100 in contraction territory for the ninth consecutive month.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 98.6 in August, up 1.0% from a level of 97.7 in July.
+The National Restaurant Association’s Restaurant Performance Index (RPI) declined for the first time in five months, as both the current situation and forward-looking indicators took a pause from their recent resurgence.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 100.1 in December, down 1.0% from a level of 101.2 in November.

 RPI Methodology